Adam and Eve naked. It sounds like some make-believe myth, not to say a joke. But no, it’s real and has significance for the Bible story of humankind.

 And to her was granted that she should be arrayed in fine linen, clean and white for the fine linen is the righteousness of the saints.

-This fine linen and I’m not going to go into the details of the context here, is referring to righteousness, and at this juncture in Genesis 2:25, where it talks about Adam and Eve and their positive nakedness, they were righteous.
+This fine linen and I’m not going to go into the details of the context here, is referring to righteousness, and at this juncture in Genesis 2:25, where it talks about Adam and Eve naked positively, they were righteous.
 Once again, we see the parallels here.

 For our third passage we’re going to go over to Revelations 17:4, for an example of negative nakedness: